Short-Term Restorative Care Programme

 In the 2015-16 Budget, the Australian Government announced the expansion of flexible aged care initiatives.
 A new form of flexible care, the STRC Programme, was established to increase the care options available to older people, through a time-limited, goal-oriented, multi-disciplinary and coordinated package of services.
 Each care package is designed with and agreed to by the care recipient, and may be delivered in a home setting, a residential setting, or a combination of both.

 The new care type builds on the success of the existing Transition Care Programme, which assists older people to return home after a hospital stay.
 However unlike transition care, STRC is available to people that have not had a hospital stay.

-On 23 February 2017, the Minister for Aged Care and Minister for Indigenous Health, the Hon Ken Wyatt AM MP, announced the allocation of 475 new STRC places through the 2016-17 Aged Care Approvals Round (ACAR).
+On 31 January 2019, the Minister for Senior Australians and Aged Care and Minister for Indigenous Health, the Hon Ken Wyatt AM MP, announced the allocation of 775 new STRC places through the 2018-19 ACAR.

 Organisations interested in applying for STRC places in a future ACAR should ensure that they are approved to provide flexible care.
 Apply to be an approved provider now.

 The ‘Your guide to short-term restorative care’ booklet has been designed for older Australians, their families and carers to guide them through the process of accessing short-term restorative care.

 The content follows the consumer pathway from assessment through to ongoing management of short-term restorative care services.
 It may also be a useful resource for: